rosin-project/rxros2/README.md

 ### Call Service

-Besides the publish/subscribe model, ROS 2 also provides a request/reply model that allows a to be send from one node (request) and handled by another node (reply) - it is a typical client-server mechanism that can be useful in distributed systems.
+Besides the publish/subscribe model, ROS2 also provides a request/reply model that allows a to be send from one node (request) and handled by another node (reply) - it is a typical client-server mechanism that can be useful in distributed systems.

 RxROS2 only provides a means to send a request, i.e. the client side.
-The server side will have to be created exactly the same way as it is done it ROS 2.
+The server side will have to be created exactly the same way as it is done it ROS2.
 To send a request the `rxros2::operators::call_service` operator is called.
 It take a service name as argument and service type that specifies the type of the observable message stream the operation was applied on.
 The service type consists of a request and response part.
 The request part must be filled out prior to the service call and the result will be a new observable stream where the response part has been filled out by the server part.

 #### Syntax: